Adams, Blackford, Jay County assistance programs.

 Southern Adams County is served by Compassionate Ministries Network of Berne Indiana.
 Call (260) 589-8500.
 The non-profit may be able to offer assistance with paying utilities, rent, medications, and more.
+All financial aid paid out depends on money raised from the thrift store.
 Applicants need to live in the southern part of the county.
+Read more on, and find help from Compassionate Ministries Network.

 The community action agency, Community and Family Services can offer information on financial assistance for paying bills and expenses, and support is available to clients in Adams, Blackford, and Jay County Indiana.
 Government administered funds (such as rent vouchers from section 8) can help get the client situated and back on their feet.